JonUK/web-accessibility-overview/README.md

 # web-accessibility-overview
-Code examples to provide an overview of web accessibility
+Code examples to provide an overview of common web accessibility issues and how they can be resolved.

 ## What do I do from here?